-- Each and every kind of help from the doctors or nurses is provided by them, when Army get injured in any war.
+- Each and every kind of help from the doctors or nurses are provided by them when the Army gets injured in any war.

-- It also saves the people from the war.
+- It also saves people from the war.

 - Even financial help is also provided by the World Red Cross to the people who suffered.

-- To show the activities of Red Cross many local types of programmes like Rath Yatra Movement are organised.
+- To show the activities of the Red Cross many local types of programmes like the Rath Yatra Movement are organised.

-- Many Volunteers organise the Blood Donation as well as anaemia Camps for the people to get aware of many activities.
+- Many Volunteers organise Blood Donations as well as anaemia Camps for the people to get aware of many activities.

-- Several seminars in World Red Cross Day are organised by the experienced members in many states like Kolkata, Chandigarh, Himachal Pradesh, Orissa, Jammu and Kashmir etc.
+- Several seminars on World Red Cross Day are organised by experienced members in many states like Kolkata, Chandigarh, Himachal Pradesh, Orissa, Jammu, Kashmir, etc.

-- From various Countries State Governors and also the Ministers of the State attend the programmes.
+- From various countries, State Governors and also the Ministers the State attend the programmes.

 - The Red Needs You, Join Now!